-- The following measures should be considered to minimize air leakage: - Keep construction details simple and easy to follow. - Minimize the penetration of the thermal envelope.
+- The following measures should be considered to minimize air leakage: - Keep construction details simple and easy to follow. - Provide an air barrier to restrict the passage of air between the internal and external environments. - Minimize the penetration of the thermal envelope.
 Where penetrations are unavoidable, ensure that the penetration points are appropriately sealed. - Weather-stripe exterior doors and openable windows. - Caulk cracks and openings between stationary building components such as those around doors and window frames.

-Extract of the tender specifications or bill of quantities highlighting the air leakage site inspection and, for government buildings and other building types exceeding 5,000 m2 BUA or with a cooling load of 1 megawatt (MW) or greater, the air leakage testing requirements.
+- Cross section drawings highlighting the air barrier - Extract of the tender specifications or bill of quantities highlighting the air leakage site inspection or, for government buildings, the air leakage testing requirements

-- Air leakage site inspection report. - Additional for government buildings and other building types exceeding 5,000 m2 BUA or with a cooling load of 1 megawatt (MW) or greater: Air leakage testing report.
+- Air leakage site inspection report - Additional for government buildings: Air leakage testing report